 Risk teams will need to balance this effectively; you want to stop fraud, but you don’t want to impede or hinder the user experience for legitimate customers.
 In some cases, transactions will need to be reviewed after the fact, but with the proper alert system in place, teams can pause transactions until a manual investigation and approval has occurred.

-Therefore, organizations should adopt transaction monitoring systems that allow them to not only review payments after the fact, but to also monitor them in real-time.
+Therefore, organizations should adopt payment screening and transaction monitoring systems that allow them to not only review payments after the fact, but to also monitor them in real-time.
 Features like real-time rules paired with alert scoring capabilities can help strike this balance by automatically flag suspicious transactions as they occur - giving risk teams the ability to intervene.

 Use Activity Monitoring Tools to Analyze Behavior